 During a financial emergency, reach out to anyone who you think can help.
 Try asking donors, clients, and anyone who you feel is personally invested in your nonprofit or its mission.
 Try to reach them through as many outlets as you can.
 Get on Facebook, make some phone calls, and so forth.
 Don’t neglect former donors who are no longer active with your organization.

 3. Nonprofit-specific business loans

 Very few business lenders offer loans tailored to nonprofits; however, there are a few that do and their offers can be quite appealing.
-For example, Financing Solutions offers a nonprofit line of credit product suited to nonprofits in any situation that is an excellent emergency funding source.
+For example, Financing Solutions, a leading provider of business loans for nonprofits in the form of a 501c3/not-for-profit line of credit, offers a nonprofit line of credit product suited to nonprofits in any situation that is an excellent emergency funding source.
 Their application process is particularly fast, all you need to do is fill out a two-minute online application and the line of credit can be in place in 24-48 hours.
 As an added benefit, after you use the line of credit for your emergency, you can continue to use it as a safety cushion.
 Their line of credit is free to have so you only have to pay when you draw funds.

 4. Emergency Grants